Pooventhiran/VSR/README.md

 # Running Visual Speech Recognition using 3D-CNN

 ## Dataset: MIRACL-VC1
 Link to the dataset: https://sites.google.com/site/achrafbenhamadou/-datasets/miracl-vc1.

-There will be 10-15 zip files.
-Download and extract them.
+#### About the Dataset
+* Fifteen speakers (10 women and 5 men)
+* Ten words and ten phrases, each uttered 10 times
+* Both depth and color images

 ## Pre-process Data
 ### Convert video to images